nafiulkhalid/nafiulkhalid.github.io/designDoc.md

 ## **1. Introduction**

-The **Portfolio Website** for **Nafiul Khalid** is designed to showcase various projects, research, and achievements.
+The **Portfolio Website** is designed to showcase various projects, research, and achievements.
 It provides a simple and engaging interface for visitors to explore detailed project descriptions, view associated technologies, and interact with images through carousels.
-The site also includes a **real-time local time display** of **Miami**, where the developer resides, ensuring a personalized experience for visitors.
+The site also includes a **real-time local time display** of **Miami**, where I resides, ensuring a personalized experience for visitors.

+### Basic Idea:
+Website with separate webpages, accessible via naviagtion bar. <br>
+Publising via GitHub Pages <br>
+Allocated timeline 48hours --> 2 hour of design & plan, 36 hours of development, 10 hours in hand for debugging & adjustment.

 ---